Steamed branzino with tamarind shito glaze

 Pat the branzino completely dry.
 Using a sharp knife, cut 2–3 slits on each side of the fish to help it cook evenly.

-Season generously with Aromat (or salt), making sure to coat both the outside and inside cavity.
+Season generously with Aromat (or salt), coating both the outside and inside cavity.

 Massage the roasted garlic all over the fish, inside the cavity, over the skin, and into the slits.